-- Encourage Mistakes: Although I suggest my son always double-check his class work, I still must mark my student’s mistakes.
-Isn’t that how we learn?
-Encourage your child to try new things and do his best, not “perfect.”
+- Encourage Mistakes: I suggest my son always double-check his class work, but I still must mark my student’s mistakes.
+That's how we learn.
+Encourage your child to try new things and do his best, not be perfect.

 - Let ’em Talk: An important life skill is the ability to engage people of all ages in conversation.
 Let your child give the waitress his order, ask the librarian for help, and develop a firm, traditional handshake.

 - Help with Homework: Checking homework isn’t enough.
-Occasionally, sit with your student to watch how he organizes essays, calculates math, or reads literature.
-Discuss what he’s learning and how he gets his answers.
+Occasionally sit with your student to watch how he organizes essays, calculates math, or reads literature.
+Discuss what he’s learning and how he gets answers.

-- Learn Local: Recession aside, visiting local venues gives kids a greater sense of their place in the world.
+- Learn Local: Visiting local venues gives kids a greater sense of their place in the world.
 History happens everywhere.
-Share your childhood favorite or explore somewhere new together.
+Share your childhood favorites or explore somewhere new together.

-- Think Long-term: One failed test or bad grade is probably not gonna make or break your child’s academic career.
+- Think Long-Term: One failed test or bad grade is not going to make or break your child’s academic career.
 Share your failures.
-Keep perspective.
+Maintain perspective.
 It’s better to encourage lifelong learning than force a semester’s GPA.

 S.C.
 Torrington is a freelance writer.